nickfargo/state/src/state.coffee.md

 #### [descendants](#state--prototype--descendants)

-Returns an object containing this state’s descendant substates, mapped from their `path`s.
+Returns an object `out` containing this state’s descendant substates, mapped by their `path`s.

 > [descendants](/api/#state--methods--descendants)